 In 2018, Queen Mary University London (QMUL) implemented a new TERMINALFOUR content management system (CMS) for their entire web estate, with the aid of the HeX Productions development team.
-Because of the close working relationship HeX has with TERMINALFOUR and QMUL, we were procured to provide training to familiarise, and up-skill, teams, faculty and content editors with their new CMS.
+Because of the close working relationship HeX has with TERMINALFOUR and QMUL, we were procured to provide training to familiarise, and up-skill, more than 350 teams, faculty and content editors with their new CMS.

 The team approached the training in a bespoke and targeted way, ensuring that all abilities were catered for.
 The training courses were focused on best practice of content creation and effective web content authorship.
 Training sessions were published for anyone to book onto, creating ownership and empowering staff to create sites and upload content on the new system.